-A mis-sold SIPP is pension product that is unsuitable for the client or has been sold in a way that was misleading.
+A mis-sold SIPP is a pension product that is unsuitable for the client it was sold to or has been sold in a way that was misleading.

 Most mis-sold SIPPs are unsuitable because the investments they contain are high-risk, unregulated and do not match the risk profile of the client.

 Many mis-sold SIPP clients have been mis-led about the performance of the investments they contain.
 In a lot of mis-selling cases this is usually done by an Unregulated Introducer who cold-call people and use a marketing tactic known as pension review.